data-mie/dbt-course/pre-course/dbt_core.md

 9. Stage your changes: `git add dbt_project.yml .gitignore`
 10. Do the initial commit: `git commit -m "Initialize dbt project"`
 11. Rename the root branch as `main`: `git branch -M main`

+And that's it, now you have a virtual environment fully configured and ready for development.
+Please ensure that you use this isolated development environment for the duration of the course to avoid any compatibility issues and ensure a smooth learning experience.

 ## 3. Create your first models